executablebooks/MyST-Parser/docs/using/syntax.md

 # The MyST Syntax Guide

 As a base, MyST adheres to the [CommonMark specification](https://spec.commonmark.org/).
-For this, it uses the [markdown-it-py](https://github.com/ExecutableBookProject/markdown-it-py) parser, which is a well-structured markdown parser for Python that is CommonMark-compliant and also extensible.
+For this, it uses the [markdown-it-py](https://github.com/executablebooks/markdown-it-py) parser, which is a well-structured markdown parser for Python that is CommonMark-compliant and also extensible.

-MyST adds several new syntax options that extend its functionality to be used with Sphinx, the documentation generation engine used extensively in the Python ecosystem.
-Sphinx uses reStructuredText by default, which is both more powerful than Markdown, and also (arguably) more complex to use.
+MyST adds several new syntax options to CommonMark in order to be used with Sphinx, the documentation generation engine used extensively in the Python ecosystem.

-This project is an attempt to have the best of both worlds: the flexibility and extensibility of Sphinx with the simplicity and readability of Markdown.

 Below is a summary of the syntax 'tokens' parsed, and further details of a few major extensions from the CommonMark flavor of markdown.